 We ask all applicants to take the BioMedical Admissions Test (BMAT) in the year of application.
-There are two sittings available: 31 August and 30 October 2019.
+The only sitting available for 2021/22 is in November.
 The deadlines for registering are different and you should double check the BMAT website for full information.
 Please be aware that in cases where BMAT results are received for one applicant from both sittings, we will only consider the first sitting of the BMAT.
 If you are a school or college student, discuss test centre options with your exams officer.
 If you’re not a school or college student, find test centres on the BMAT (Admissions Testing Service) website.

 Health and disclosure and barring screening